aspose-pdf/Aspose.PDF-Documentation/python-net/whatsnew/_index.md

 ## What's new in Aspose.PDF 23.12

-From Aspose.PDF 23.12 support to add the new conversion features:
+From Aspose.PDF 23.12, support was added to the new conversion features:

 - Implement PDF to Markdown conversion